openshift/release/ci-operator/step-registry/rhsi/run-tests/README.md

 - A provisioned test cluster to target.
     - This cluster should have a user named `admin` with the `cluster-admin` role.
-    - This cluster should support creating an additional namespace to deploy the `fuse-online` operator.
+    - This cluster should support creating additional namespaces to deploy the `service-interconnect` operator.

 ### Environment Variables